BuryatyaTut/Audit_Farm_MixBytes/AsadR_Audit.md

 ##### Description

 * At line https://github.com/maincard-io/maincard-contract/blob/d0a0029411f5dc6e58c2029e2707ba5d02dc2ab8/contracts/Tournament.sol#L77C13-L77C76
-* The require statement which blocks winners to get their rewards
+* The require statement that prevents winners from receiving their rewards
-* there is a require statement, which checks that sum of payouts should be more than rewards collected and then substract totalPayouts from rewardsCollected, which would lead to the function revert.
-Moreover, this would make it impossible to function finish successfully **in any case**, because of if the payouts is less than rewards it would also lead to the revert this time because of require
+* There is a require statement which ensures that the sum of payouts is greater than the rewards collected, and then subtracts totalPayouts from rewardsCollected.
+This leads to the function reverting.
+Furthermore, this setup guarantees that the function will never finish successfully.
+If the payouts are less than the rewards, it will also cause a revert due to the require statement
-* It's HIGH because it will be impossible to execute this function never, which will make impossible for users to winners to get their rewards.
-The only way to fix this issue is to fix and redeploy contract
+* This issue is classified as HIGH severity because it renders the function inoperable, preventing winners from receiving their rewards.
+The only solution is to fix and redeploy the contract

 ##### Recommendation
 I recommend to change the require statement to the opposite:  require(totalPayout <= rewards);